rdunlop/unicycling-registration/README.md

-In order to create a database backup from heroku for use on your development system (if so desired):
+In order to create a database backup from production for use on your development system (if so desired):
-* Install the pgbackups addon (so that you can take backups/dumps)

-    $ heroku addons:add pgbackups

-* Create a snapshot

-    $ heroku pgbackups:capture --expire

-* Download the backup

-    $ curl -o latest.dump `heroku pgbackups:url`
+    Instructions missing

 * Import the data (from inside your VM)